gooch/sustainable_energy_without_the_hot_air/book.md

 fartoo small to work with.
 The kilowatt-hour is equal to 3.6 million joules (3.6megajoules).

-Powers are so useful and important, they have something that waterﬂows don’t have: they have their own special units.
-When we talk of aﬂow, we might measure it in “litres per minute,” “gallons per hour,” or“cubic-metres per second;” these units’ names make clear that the ﬂow is“a volume per unit time.”
+Powers are so useful and important, they have something that waterflows don’t have: they have their own special units.
+When we talk of aflow, we might measure it in “litres per minute,” “gallons per hour,” or“cubic-metres per second;” these units’ names make clear that the flow is“a volume per unit time.”
 A power of *one joule per second* is called *one watt*.1000 joules per second is called one kilowatt.
 Let’s get the
 terminologystraight: the toaster uses one kilowatt.
 It doesn’t use “one